superman66/vue-highcharts/README.md

 ```
 after that, you can use `vue2-highcharts` component in your nuxt.js project.

+for more detail, you can see: [vue-nuxt-demo for vue-highcharts](https://github.com/superman66/vue-nuxt-demo)

 ## Props
 |Name                | Type          | Description(Default Value)   |
 |-------------------- | ---------------- | -------------------|